-You’ll find these types of intercoms installed outside or in areas where the device is exposed to the elements.
-In addition, industrial intercom systems have an ingress protection rating, are impact resistant, and offer vandal-proof housing.
+You’ll find these types of intercoms installed outside or in areas where the device encounters elemental exposure.
+In addition, industrial intercom systems have an ingress protection rating, are impact-resistant, and offer vandal-proof housing.
 This means industrial entry systems can withstand a wide variety of situations.

 An industrial intercom system can withstand:

 - Malicious tampering

 When installed correctly and properly maintained, industrial intercom systems can last up to 20 years.

 An industrial intercom system costs between $3,000 to $10,000, depending on the system.
 However, these costs do not include installation, maintenance, or software.

 A building intercom system works by allowing visitors to request access at the base station located at the main entryway, notifying staff of their presence.